Polish bishops defend John Paul II after McCarrick report

 “It is time for a difficult reckoning,” the paper said in an editorial.
 “This man, proclaimed a Catholic saint by Pope Francis in 2014, willfully put at risk children and young adults in the Archdiocese of Washington, D.C., and across the world.
 In doing so, he also undermined the global church’s witness, shattered its credibility as an institution, and set a deplorable example for bishops in ignoring the accounts of abuse victims.”

-The Vatican report notes the church’s long-standing excuse that John Paul was blind to the pain of abuse victims because he saw first-hand how priests in his native Poland were intentionally discredited with false accusations by Communist authorities.
+Francis canonized John Paul after his saint-making process was expedited after his 2005 death.

-Gadecki, the president of the Polish bishops’ conference, formally asked the Vatican last year to elevate John Paul to the church’s greatest honor, naming him a “doctor of the church” and patron saint of Europe.
-But he recently acknowledged that Francis hadn’t backed the request and that most bishops’ conferences ignored his request for support.
+The McCarrick scandal has revived criticism of the fast-track sainthood process and John Paul’s legacy itself, given previous allegations he ignored reports that priests around the world raped and molested children, chief among them the founder of the Legion of Christ religious order.

-Francis commissioned the McCarrick report after a former Holy See ambassador to the U.S., Archbishop Carlo Maria Vigano, accused some 20 U.S. and Vatican officials - including Francis himself - of orchestrating the two-decade cover-up of the American clergyman’s misconduct.
+The Vatican report notes the church’s long-standing excuse that John Paul was blind to abuse victims’ pain because he saw first-hand how priests in his native Poland were intentionally discredited with false accusations by Communist authorities.

 Winfield contributed from Rome.